kyleabeauchamp/copied-io-2013-slides/README.md

  - Removed all mobile device features
  - Focus *only* on editing markdown files
  - Move *all* slide information (including title + authors) into the markdown file.
- - Enable the use of "raw" type slides, where the user inserts raw HTML for totally custom look
+ - Enable the use of "raw" type slides, where the user inserts raw HTML for totally custom look.
+Note: this is currently whitespace-sensitive.
  - Enable the use of mathJax for equation typesetting.
 This requires you to install the mathjax markdown plugin:

  https://github.com/mayoff/python-markdown-mathjax